 2013 GMC Terrain Performance

-The Terrain has excellent fuel economy for the class, and reviewers say the Terrain offers a comfortable, quiet ride, making it an ideal family hauler.
-Like most compact SUVs, the Terrain isn’t close to being fun to drive or sporty.
+The 2013 GMC Terrain has excellent fuel economy for the class, and reviewers say it offers a comfortable, quiet ride, making it an ideal family hauler.
+As with most compact SUVs, auto writers note that the Terrain isn’t close to being fun to drive or sporty.
 Critics also note that the Terrain lacks steering feel, but they do like the new powerful V6 engine option.

 - "During our lengthy jaunt through the windy roads of Northern Michigan, the Terrain Denali's powertrain improvements coupled with a modified front suspension eliminated the majority of our grievances with the 2012 model's lackluster driving characteristics." -- Kelley Blue Book (Denali)